Published: October 2014 by Naval Institute Press

 From 2006-2009, he commanded U.S. Southern Command in Miami, focused on Latin America and the Caribbean.

-He holds various decorations and awards, including two awards of the Defense Distinguished Service Medal, the Defense Superior Service Medal and five awards of the Legion of Merit.
-He is author or co-author of several books on naval ship handling and leadership, including Command at Sea, Destroyer Captain, and Partnership for the Americas about Latin America, and his latest The Accidental Admiral.
+He holds various decorations and awards, including two awards of the Defense Distinguished Service Medal, the Defense Superior Service Medal, and five awards of the Legion of Merit.
+He is author or co-author of several books on naval ship handling and leadership, including Command at Sea, Destroyer Captain, Partnership for the Americas about Latin America, and his latest The Accidental Admiral.

 He is happily married to Laura, and they have two daughters - one working at Google and the other an Ensign in the U.S. Navy.

 As a session in the Maritime Security Dialogue Series, cosponsored by the U.S. Naval Institute